uxsolutions/bootstrap-datepicker/docs/methods.rst

 * daysOfWeekDisabled (String|Array)

 Sets the days of week that should be disabled.
-See :ref:`daysofweekdisabled` for valid values.
+See :ref:`daysOfWeekDisabled` for valid values.

-Omit daysOfWeekDisabled (or provide an otherwise falsey value) to unset the disabled days.
+Omit daysOfWeekDisabled (or provide an otherwise falsey value) to unset the disabled days of week.

 setDaysOfWeekHighlighted